 Milton L. Mack, Wayne (Chair)

-Meeting time for the Mental Health Diversion Council is the second Tuesday of every month from 10:00-11:30 in the first floor of the Romney Building (111 S. Capital Ave, Lansing, MI 48933) *At this time COVID restrictions prohibit this meeting in person but this body continues to convene over a virtual platform*
+Meeting time for the Mental Health Diversion Council is the second Tuesday of every month from 10:00-11:30 on the first floor of the Romney Building (111 S. Capital Ave, Lansing, MI 48933) *Currently COVID restrictions prohibit this meeting in person, but this body continues to convene over a virtual platform*

 Steven M. Mays

 Progress Evaluation: The Diversion Council had partnered with Michigan State University's Data and Evaluation Team in 2015 and later (2018) Wayne State University to collect data on the Council's pilot initiatives.
 The Baseline Data Report covers eight current pilot initiatives and provides baseline data and information to the Diversion Council as well as those pilot communities to facilitate planning for future diversion activities.
 The report focuses on three main areas:

 · Prevalence of serious mental illness in jails